luatdolphin/astro-lenis/README.md

 ## Acknowledgements

-@Bryceguy for helping me out so much with this in the discord
+@Bryceguy for helping me out so much with this in the discord<br/>
-@Florian for making the template
+@Florian for making the template<br/>
 @Houston because you're cute